 College Credit Plus students may enroll in classes provided they have the prerequisite knowledge and skill, and space is available.
 Many College Credit Plus students enroll in courses in English composition, mathematics, foreign languages, natural sciences, and other liberal arts classes such as history and philosophy.

-The following courses are not available to College Credit Plus students: Developmental Courses (GSW 1100, MATH90x, MATH95x, MATH99x, or MATH1210), and study abroad experiences.
+The following courses are not available to College Credit Plus students: Developmental Courses (UWP 1100, MATH90x, MATH95x, MATH99x, or MATH1210), and study abroad experiences.